letsdeel/deel-api-java-sdk/docs/PayrollApi.md

 Get year to date payment for benefits 401k.

-Get year to date from employees from organization integrated with external benefits vendor
+Get year to date from employees from organization integrated with external benefits vendor  **Token scopes**: &#x60;organizations:read&#x60;

 ### Example
 ```java